 Round 3

-Work 3 dc in the space between the corner groups from previous round.
+Work 3 dc in side space between corners.

 Repeat around.
-Join with sl st. You will have 36 dc total.
+Join with sl st. (36 dc total)

 Rounds 4 through 11